OpenMS/pyopenms-docs/docs/source/datastructures_id.rst

 ***************

-Finally, we can store the peptide and protein identification data in a :py:class:`~.idXML` file (a OpenMS internal file format which we have previously discussed `here
+Finally, we can store the peptide and protein identification data in a :py:class:`~.IdXMLFile` (a OpenMS internal file format which we have previously discussed `here
 <other_file_handling.html#identification-data-idxml-mzidentml-pepxml-protxml>`_)
 which we would do as follows: